MichaelCurrin/os-genesis/docs/index.md

 # OS Genesis documentation
-> Automate config and package management on a dev laptop
+>  Shell scripting tool to setup and manage packages on a developer's Linux laptop

+Making dev environment setup and package management fast, easily, reproducible and visible in version control.

 ## Sample usage

 There are no external dependencies.

-Just download the latest release (or fork) and then run the `gen` script with options, either manually or on schedule to keep your dev environment synced with this repo (or your fork).
+Just download the zip from the [latest release](https://github.com/MichaelCurrin/os-genesis/tags) or clone.

+Then run the `gen` script with options, either manually or on schedule to keep your dev environment synced with this repo (or your fork).

 ### Install packages